rijin13/React-app-snake-game/README.md

 # React-game-app
-A react snake game app.
+A react snake game app.This is to familarize myself with reactjs